davenaylor/postie/readme.txt

 = 1.5.23 (2014.08.11) =
 * Remove PEAR/PEAR5 dependency which was causing errors on some systems
 * Call wp_handle_upload_prefilter before adding images to WP
-* Temporary new post is now draft status.
+* Temporary new post is now draft status

 = 1.5.22 (2014.06.10) =
 * Fix missing attachments for html messages